desmos-labs/desmos/x/posts/spec/02-concepts.md

 Index within the post text at which the tag ends.

 ##### Tag
 The actual value of the tag.
-It can be a user address, a hashtag value or anything else you want to emphasize in your post.
+Usually this is going to be either the hashtag value, or the address of the mentioned user (if within the post text the DTag is used to reference the user).

 #### Url
 This field contains the details of a generic URL.
 There is no validation on it, so you can implement your own, deciding which